antfu/talks/2025-10-09/src/slides.md

 <DevToolsKit />

 <!--
-If you have watched my previous talks, this is a slide I made in roughly two years ago, picturing the idea of having a DevTools Kit.
+If you have watched my previous talks, this is a slide I made in roughly two years ago, picturing the idea of having a shared interface for building DevTools, called DevTools Kit.
 -->

 ---